OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 The `TFTrainingArguments` is how customization arguments are set for the training loop.
 This makes them available for later use in the `TFTrainer` class.
 The model is instantiated using the `TFDistilBertForSequenceClassification` class, and then finally built by instantiating the TFTrainer class and passing in the different options defined along with the datasets.

-The results of this fine-tuning can be appreciated below:
+The results of this fine-tuning can be seen below:

 ![Photo](images/3.png)